 Delayed stomach emptying

-The lower esophageal sphincter is a muscle that controls the passage of food between the esophagus (food pipe) and stomach.
-Sometimes, this muscle doesn't close totally, driving the acid production from the stomach to flow again into the esophagus or throat.
+Sometimes, this muscle doesn't close completely, causing the acid produced by the stomach to flow again into the esophagus or throat.
 This abnormal condition is called gastroesophageal reflux or heartburn.

 The symptoms of gastroesophageal reflux consist of a sour taste in the mouth, a dry cough, and a burning sensation in the throat.
 It might sometimes cause acid reflux (pain in the upper abdomen and chest that occasionally feels like an individual has a heart attack).
-Ultimately, if these symptoms become repetitive and severe, or simply, frequent acid reflux happens, it becomes what is called the gastroesophageal reflux disease (GERD).

 Treatment for Heartburn

 Heartburn can be treated easily by changing your lifestyle.
 Eat certain foods to prevent acid reflux.
-To make it more heartburn-friendly, pair your food with certain beverages and drinks that help enhance your digestive process.
-Perform simple steps to avoid it like the tips included below:
+Pair your food with certain beverages and drinks that help enhance your digestive process to make it more heartburn-friendly.

 Natural Remedies